 The Authority completed land acquisition for the landfill expansion in the fall of 2012.
 The Authority submitted engineering documents to the DEC for review in the spring of 2013.
 Final engineering documents were submitted in the fall of 2013.
 A new permit to allow for the construction of 3 cells on 25 acres was issued on January 28, 2014.
 The Authority awarded a contract to Zoladz Construction for the building of Cell 5.
 Construction of Cell 5 began in April 2014 and was scheduled for completion in November 2014.
-The cell is currently not finished but we anticipate substantial complete in October 2015.
+The cell was finished in November 2015.
+From May 2015 until November 2015, the Authority diverted about 7,200 tons of waste from Essex County to a landfill in Saratoga County.
+This was due to a lack of air space caused by the contractor's inability to complete Cell 5 in November of 2014.
+The Authority is currently in litigation with Zoladz Construction for the late delivery of the cell.
 The Authority expects to recover all costs associated with the late delivery of the cell.

-The Authority will complete payments of all bonds associated with the initial four cells and three transfer stations in December 2015.
+The Authority completed payments of all bonds associated with the initial four cells and three transfer stations in December 2015.
 The authority now owns more than 1,100 acres of land.
-It has permitted cells with a life of 25 years.
+It has three permitted cells with a life of 25 years.
 It has an approved footprint of 142 acres.
 The site has an anticipated life of 100 years at current usage rates.
 The Authority's total outstanding debt is less than the original financing in 1993.